isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Running This Script
 -------------------

+If you are running it from your own broker board then open the broker system and F1 to target yourself.

-Select a Broker , open up a broker window either
+Or Select a Broker and open up a broker window

+then either

 1.
 Open the Innerspace command line Window (`)